furlmc/furlmod/readme.md

 To compile against BoP's API, you *need* `jsr305-1.3.9` so scalac doesn't shit itself, because BoP uses guava stuff that scalac doesn't like.

-To run, GasCraft is a hard dependency.
+To run, GasCraft and BoP are hard dependencies.

 Everything else shouldn't ClassDefEx.
-Don't sue me if it does.
+Don't sue me if they do.